Lingsheng-Meng/Lingsheng-Meng.github.io/_research/research-antenna_mechanics.md

 date: 2025-4-1
 ---

-## 🪶 Mechanics of the Cockroach Antenna
+## 🪶 Mechanics of Insect Antenna

-During my PhD research, I study the biomechanics of the American cockroach antenna to understand how morphology and material properties shape tactile sensing.
+During my PhD research, I study the biomechanics of insect antenna to understand how morphology and material properties shape tactile sensing.
 This work combines **biological experiments, Micro-CT imaging, 3D reconstruction, and finite element modeling (FEM)** to reveal how antenna structure supports sensory function.

 ---